brillout/awesome-redux/readme.md

 ### Other

  - [redux-rollbar-middleware](https://github.com/netguru/redux-rollbar-middleware) - Redux middleware that wraps exceptions in actions and sends them to Rollbar with current state.
- - [kasia](https://github.com/outlandishideas/kasia) - A React Redux toolset for the WordPress API.
+ - [kasia](https://github.com/outlandishideas/kasia) - React Redux toolset for the WordPress API.

 ## Boilerplate